actuator-finance/Actuator-Docs/docs/faq.md

 ### What gives HEX Time Tokens (HTT) value?
 Since 1 HTT is redeemable for 1 HEX token at the designated redemption day, we can expect a close correlation to the HEX price with a discount due to the time value of money.
 The longer the time the redemption, the greater the discount in price since 1 HEX today is worth more than 1 HEX locked for a year.
 Once a HTT is redeemable, we would expect 1 HTT to equal 1 HEX.
 Otherwise, an arbitrage opportunity exists.
 ### Why would one set the redemption day of minted HEX Time Tokens to a day greater than the underlying stake's end day?
 If there is no liquid trading pool for that given token's redemption day, users can choose a later day that matches a redemption day with a more liquid pool.
+See 'Choosing a Redemption Day' to learn more.
 ### When minting tokens whose redemption day is after the underlying stake's end day, why is the extractable HTT amount less than my total principal + accrued rewards?
 The further away redemption day is from the stake end day, the extractable amount decreases to account for the potential late end stake penalty enforced by the HEX protocol.
 The reason is because the HEX protocol begins penalizing stakes that fail to end stake starting 2 weeks after end day.
 While Actuator stakers can easily avoid this by timely ending their stake (like any other HEX stake or HSI), the Actuator system must assume worst case scenario that the original stake creator will fail to end stake and thus result in maximum penalties leading up to the redemption day of the minted tokens.
 This ensures all minted HTTs will be redeemable 1:1 for HEX on their designated redemption day.
 ### How is Actuator related to Hedron?